edsonmedina/schedule/README.md

 ## Overview

-The `schedule` Go package provides a simple yet flexible way to manage an in-memory event schedule.
+The `schedule` Go module provides a simple yet flexible way to manage an in-memory event schedule.
 It allows you to schedule both one-off and recurrent events with ease.
 The core functionality is encapsulated in the `Event` struct, which can be embedded into any other structure you're trying to schedule.

 **No Third-Party Dependencies**: This package is standalone and doesn't require any third-party libraries.